I. Academic Penalties and Restrictions

 Academic Warning

-Dismissal for Academic Reasons
+WITHDRAWAL for Academic Reasons

-1. Failure in three classes A record that shows three grades of F in a term or over two or three successive terms will normally result in the student’s dismissal from Yale College.
+- Failure in three classes A record that shows three grades of F in a term or over two or three successive terms will normally result in the student’s withdrawal from Yale College.
 “Successive terms” means successive terms in which the student enrolls, whether or not broken by a withdrawal or by a leave of absence.
 While Yale Summer Session grades are recorded on the Yale College transcript, they are not counted towards this total, because attendance at Yale Summer Session does not constitute a term of enrollment in Yale College.

 Make up of Course Deficiencies for Promotion or Academic Good Standing

 A student who has failed to satisfy the requirements for promotion or for academic good standing, if permitted to continue by the Committee on Honors and Academic Standing, must repair the deficiency promptly.
 Such deficiencies are to be repaired before the opening of the next fall term by work in summer school.
 The institution to be attended and the courses to be taken require the approval of the residential college dean.
-See section Q, Credit from Other Universities.
+See section P, Credit from Other Universities.
 Only in extraordinary circumstances will a student be allowed to repair a deficiency by carrying an additional course during the following academic year.
 Course deficiencies may not be repaired under any circumstances by the application of acceleration credits.